Written by Tina Irving for Elder Juice. Elder Juice has now been sold.

 Spanish banks are the best source of finance, and, as in the UK, interest rates will vary.
 The loan to value (LTV) rate you will be able to raise will vary between financial institutions but most will lend …..% of the value of the property.

 Despite Spain being in the European Union, it is expensive to raise finance in the UK to pay for a Spanish property given the current exchange rate against the euro although it can be done.
 The bank will organise a survey of the property concerned and once the application procedure is completed, you will be made an offer.
 If you do decide to raise a mortgage in Spain, it is recommended that you do not pay the deposit until it has been agreed, as the deposit is non-refundable unless you are lucky enough for the owner to agree that it should be written into the purchase contract.

 You should be entirely sure that you can afford to purchase your property in the sun before taking the final steps.
-Many people in the 1980s mortgaged their family homes in the UK to raise the money to finance their dream and lost not only the UK property but the Spanish home as well as they could not maintain the payments.
+Many people mortgaged their family homes in the UK to raise the money to finance their dream and lost not only the UK property but the Spanish home as well as they could not maintain the payments.